 The domestic research on family parenting styles is very diverse, and for the nurturing and development of gifted students, the relative impact of family environment factors is also a topic worthy of attention.
 Terman's long-term follow-up research on gifted students found that the achievement of gifted students is closely related to their parenting style.
 Good parenting is a good foundation for the future development of gifted students (Li Ming Sheng,1972).
 This article will analyze the research literature on domestic parenting styles of gifted students recently, and explore and summarize the impact and trends of family parenting styles on gifted students' learning.
 The purpose of this study was as follows:1.
 Learn about the current status of parenting styles for gifted students and the parenting styles of talented students with different background variables.2.
-Understand the impact of parenting styles of gifted students.
+Understand the impact of parenting styles of gifted students on the academic performance and potential development of gifted students.
 Finally, summarize the findings and results of the research, put forward conclusions, and make recommendations for future teaching and research in gifted education.